 This increase in tension affects how easily the notes are fretted.

-For example when fretting a note the string is pushed against the fretboard.
+For example, when fretting a note the string is pushed against the fretboard.
 If your guitar strings are under higher tension as is the case for a standard scale compared to a short scale guitar, the strings will require more effort to press down.

 This is also the case when it comes to bending a string to a specific pitch.
-The more tension, the more effort required to move the string and alter the pitch when bending.
+The more tension, the more effort is required to move the string and alter the pitch when bending.